-Developed by the School of Information Studies in conjunction with the Martin J. Whitman School of Management, the M.S. in Applied Data Science draws insights from both the field of information studies and the field of management to help students effectively apply analytical concepts to gain insight from data.
+Developed by the School of Information Studies in conjunction with the Martin J. Whitman School of Management, the online MS in Applied Data Science draws insights from both the field of information studies and the field of management to help students effectively apply analytical concepts to gain insight from data.
 The interdisciplinary curriculum fosters collaboration, problem-solving and analysis with diverse professionals.
 As a result, students learn practical analytical and technical skills to make data-driven decisions using data capture, management, analysis and communication.

 Why Earn a Master’s in Data Science?

 Ranked as Glassdoor’s No. 1 Job of 2016, 2017 and 2018, data scientists are critical to the success of any organization.
 As the data science field evolves, the demand for analytics skills continues to grow.
 Employers are actively seeking candidates with the advanced technical expertise to make data-driven decisions.

 A master’s in data science can help meet the demand in a variety of careers, including:

 - Database administrator